QuantEcon/lecture-source-jl/rst_files/getting_started_julia/getting_started.rst

 Starting Jupyter
 ------------------

-Next, let's install the QuantEcon lecture notes to our machine and run them (for more details on the tools we'll use, see our lecture on :doc:`version control <version_control>`)
+Next, let's install the QuantEcon lecture notes to our machine and run them (for more details on the tools we'll use, see our lecture on :doc:`version control <../more_julia/version_control>`)

 1. Install `git <https://git-scm.com/book/en/v2/Getting-Started-Installing-Git/>`_